 Anxiety can make people behave in ways that they normally wouldn’t when they are feeling well.
 They may become angry, irritable, or withdrawn.
 They may not be interested in going out or doing things with you like they used to.
 Your spouse or significant other may lose interest in sex.
 When your loved one starts arguments that may seem to be out of nowhere, or blown out of proportion, understand that these things are not personal, and they don’t mean that your partner no longer cares for or about you.
 They are symptoms of the illness that requires treatment.

 THEY’RE NOT LAZY, THEY’RE ILL

-One of the common misconceptions of anxiety, that people with anxiety are lazy.
+One of the common misconceptions of anxiety is that people with anxiety are lazy.
 This comes from the fact that they can often be messy and unproductive when they are in depressive stages.
 In fact, this is a direct symptom of anxiety.
 It is not that they are lazy, it is that they are exhausted, both mentally and physically.
 Anxiety takes a toll on the mind, often leaving its victims too drained to do the things they would normally do in life, making it hard to even get out of bed.

-Calling them lazy for not cleaning or completing tasks will only worsen their depression and feeling of self-worth.
+Calling them lazy for not cleaning or completing tasks will only worsen their depression and feelings of self-worth.
 Instead, try encouraging them or even offering to help them with these tasks and complete them alongside them.

 IS IT OK TO BREAK UP?

 Deciding whether to break up and end a relationship is a hard decision, and it can be more difficult when worrying that your ex may sink into a deeper depression post-breakup.
 Mental illness itself is not an excuse to break up with a partner.
 Lots of people with mental health issues can enjoy long-lasting, meaningful, and healthy relationships.
 Just because someone is anxious or depressed, doesn’t mean you should shut the door on them.
 Anxiety and depression are not a reason to break up with somebody.